Events

 It’s All Happening Here!

-As SGCI moves towards an every other year conference schedule the organization is steadfast in making sure we’re providing content and opportunities to be sure you are getting more bang for your membership buck, especially in the non-conference years.
+As SGCI enters a biennial conference schedule the organization is steadfast in making sure we’re providing content and opportunities to be sure you are getting more bang for your membership buck, especially in the non-conference years.
 Here is where you can find happenings both virtual and announcements for IRL gatherings, workshops, and demonstrations.
 If your membership is in good standing you have the all access pass, the Golden Ticket to all things SGCI and beyond!
 New to the organization?
 Join SGCI here.
 Do you need to renew or upgrade your membership?
 You can do that here.

 “Inclusions” Themed Portfolio at LHUCA!

 As part of the 2026 Member’s Exhibition at LHUCA, we are pleased to announce the member’s exchange portfolio!
 Application for this portfolio is free to SGCI members with the twenty selected printmakers paying $35 for shipping and the portfolio box.
-This portfolio will be displayed both in the fabulous LHUCA gallery space in Lubbock, TX, and again at the 2027 conference, location to be announced August 1st.
+This portfolio will be displayed in the fabulous LHUCA gallery space in Lubbock, TX, in a Graphic Impressions virtual exhibition, and again at the 2027 conference, location to be announced August 1st

 Prospectus: